anxolin/cow-sdk-scripts/README.md

-# Swap-n-Bridge
+# CoW SDK - Scripts

-A TypeScript application for interacting with CoW Protocol for cross-chain swaps.
+A TypeScript application with scripts for interacting with CoW Protocol using the SDK.

 ## Prerequisites